Florence Then, Now, and Through a Parent’s Lens: Reflecting on Art and Museums

 Before heading to the Uffizi, we visited Basilica di Santa Croce.

 This is where Florence quietly reminds you who it was.
-All of these are buried in the Basilica:
+Michelangelo, Galileo, Machiavelli, and Rossini are all memorialized here, and the weight of that history is almost uncomfortable in the best possible way.

-This is the moment we think about most as parents in 2026.
+This may be the moment we think about most now as parents.

 The Uffizi: Why It Still Matters, Even Years Later